-- 1. Page 1, lines 9-10.
+- indicates revisions were made from the original bill draft in 2024 in response to comments received from public entities - 1.
+Page 1, lines 9-10.
 This clarifies the meaning and scope of the privacy language in the purpose section of the statute. - 2.
 Page 1, line 19 to Page 2, line 2.
-Specifies that college police departments employing statutorily authorized police officers are subject to the Act. - 3.
+Makes clear that college police departments employing statutorily authorized police officers are subject to the Act. - 3.
 Page 2, lines 8-11.
 This language relating to exemptions for elected official correspondence was moved to another section and further revised.
 See #14. - 4.
 Page 2, line 13.
 This clarifies that all records that are withheld under APRA are subject to the Act's provision requiring that any non-exempt "reasonably segregable" portions of a record be disclosed.
 See also #19. - 5.
 Page 2, lines 15-19.
 Clarifies the scope of the exemption for medical records to mirror federal and state confidentiality laws, and narrows the scope of the exemption for records relating to attorneys and clients to those involving attorney-client and work product privilege, which also better mirrors the exemption's scope in other states' laws. - 6.
 Page 2, line 21.
 Clarifies that exemptions to APRA cannot be adopted via state regulation. - 7.
 Page 2, line 34 to Page 3, lines 2.
 Clarifies that both past and present government employment information is public. - 8.
 Page 3, line 32.
 Minor clarification regarding the availability of police record narrative reports that are public. - 9.
 Page 3, lines 33-34.
 Specifies that non-arrest police incident reports are not presumptively exempt from disclosure. - 10.
 Page 4, lines 1-5.
 Clarifies that final reports of internal police misconduct investigations are public records, while allowing identifying information to be redacted to protect privacy. - 11.
 Page 4, lines 5-9.
 Provides that so-called Giglio information names of officers who have engaged in misconduct that requires disclosure in criminal cases shall be public unless the release would be in conflict with LEOBOR. - 12.
 Page 4, lines 10-15.
 Addresses access to police body-worn camera footage, and requires recordings involving use of force incidents to be made available within 30 days of a request, with the possibility of a 20-day extension.